justusschock/OAI-Knee-Segmentation/README.md

 - AGPL (GNU Affero General Public License) open source license

 For Code requests or any other issues, please do not hesitate to contact me at justus.schock@lfb.rwth-aachen.de

+> **Note**: We are currently refactoring the Code for release.
+In the meantime, you can get the previous version by contacting me.